simOrderS/simOrder/README.md

 git clone https://github.com/simOrderS/simOrder.git
 ```

-2. Execute the bash script to install all dependencies and configure Django and Apache:
+2. Run the bash script in the `simOrder` folder to install dependencies and configure Django and Apache:
 ```bash
 bash install.sh
 ```

+3. Access the application via `http://simorder.local` or via `http://<your-pi-ip-address>` on Android 11 or lower devices.